 Uninstalling an IdM server does not automatically remove any backup files.

 ipa-backupruns in offline mode, which will stop all IdM services.
 The services will start automatically after the backup is finished.

 - A full-server backup must always run with IdM services offline, but a data-only backup may be performed with services online.

 By default, backups are created on the file system containing the

 /var/lib/ipa/backup/directory.
 We recommend creating backups regularly on a file system separate from the production filesystem used by IdM, and archiving the backups to a fixed medium (tape or optical storage, for example).

 - Consider performing backups on hidden replicas.
 IdM services can be shut down on hidden replicas without affecting IdM clients.

-For example, if your IdM deployment uses the integrated Certificate Authority (CA), a backup of a non-CA replica will not capture CA data.
-Similarly, a backup of a replica that does not have the KRA installed will not capture KRA data.
+For example, if your IdM deployment uses an integrated Certificate Authority (CA), a backup run on a non-CA replica will not capture CA data.
+Red Hat recommends verifying that the replica where you perform an